ginpei/bbclock/README.md

 The one of the Sample codes for [Backbone.js](http://backbonejs.org/).

-It has a Clock model for 3 Clock views:
+It has 1 Clock Model for 3 Clock Views:

 * Input form
 * Digital clock